-The majority of limited company contractors will hold some form of contractor insurance, professional indemnity or liability insurance.
+The majority of limited company contractors will hold some form of contractor insurance – common insurances held by contractors are professional indemnity or liability insurance.
 These will differ depending on the type of work you are doing and the specific client you are working for.

 We have put the following FAQ guide together, which should be of assistance when considering which policies you should purchase.

 Insurance question?
 Submit your queries to Contractor Doctor

 The three most common contractor insurance held by freelancers and contractors are Professional Indemnity Insurance, Public Liability and Employers Liability.
 Broadly speaking, these cover you against negligence in various circumstances.

 You may also wish to consider policies such as Business Interruption, Jury Service Cover, Income Protection and Office Contents (if you have a business premises).

 Generally the only business insurance required by law is Employers Liability.
 However, there is a specific exclusion to this rule if you are the only director/employee of your company.
 If there is more than one worker in your business (i.e. if you employ your spouse), you will probably be legally required to carry Employers Liability insurance.

 There are a number of reasons and benefits to having business insurance in place: